NadineCohen/Projects/Power BI/README.md

     ○ Entities details - Entity name, field description, keys, foreign keys, indexes, etc

-    ○ DDL Commands of the schema (if using a SQL DB as datasource)

 ● ERD map - can be created and attached as a pic from MySQL \ PBI